NerdWalletOSS/github-lgtm/README.md

 - If there is no `OWNERS` file, `pull_request_ready_to_merge` will return True.
 - If there is an `OWNERS` file, but no reviewers for the set of files on the PR, `pull_request_ready_to_merge` will return True.
 - If you are the single owner in a repo, there is no need to lgtm your own PRs.
+- The first reviewer by `OWNER` file order will be assigned on the PR.